demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/README.md

 ### cisco-amp-group-delete
 ***
-Destroys a group with a given guid.
+Destroys a group with a given GUID.

 #### Base Command